johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 }
 ```

 By the way, I don't advise hard-coding the Azure resources as I have here, but rather passing them in as configuration.
-Incidentally, we could also use Dependency Injection to inject a prepared `IKernelMemory` instance into the service, but again, I'm keeping it simple here for clarity.
+Incidentally, we could also use dependency injection to inject a prepared `IKernelMemory` instance into the service, but again, I'm keeping it simple here for clarity.

 ## 2. Our document processor queue